 The Golden Triangle

-A 7-day trip to discover the best-known cities of India: Delhi, the capital and administrative and commercial center of the country; Agra, with its Taj Mahal, the symbol of the love that never dies; Jaipur, the pink city, capital of Rajastan.
+A 7-day trip to discover the most famous cities of India: Delhi, the capital and the administrative and commercial center of the country; Agra, with its Taj Mahal, the symbol of love that never dies; Jaipur, the pink city, capital of Rajastan.
 The journey requires a good spirit of adaptation for some long car transfers.

 Shared departure Minimum 2 participants.